roderickkit-bernardo/Full-Stack-Files/Programming-Fundamentals/readme.md

 > | 1 Final Project                   | 34 Marks  |
 > | Total                             | 100 Marks |

+## Bonus
+> 6 Question / Comment / Answer of the week => 6 Marks

+## Weekly Topics
+> Introduction to Web Programming
+> Introduction to HTML
+> Introduction to CSS
+> Introduction to JavaScript
+> JavaScript in the Browser

 ## Links used for this course

 > [**VSCode**](https://code.visualstudio.com/Download)